Klipper3d/klipper/docs/Contact.md

 Klipper is open-source software and we appreciate new contributions.

-New contributions (for both code and documentation) are submitted via Github Pull Requests.
+New contributions (for both code and documentation) are submitted via GitHub Pull Requests.
 See the [CONTRIBUTING document](CONTRIBUTING.md) for important information.

 There are several